HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </inherit>
 ```

-The `bind` element above binds the expression given by the `on` attribute to the `puts` method of the `console` variable.
+`bind` element above binds the expression given by `on` attribute to `puts` method of `console` variable.
 Afterwards, we can use `$console.puts` to refer to the original expression.

-#### 2.1.1) Program structure
+#### 2.1.1) Program Structure

 The following uses a simple example to illustrate the program structure of HVML.
-This HVML program generates an HTML page and updates the HTML page based on user interaction; this HTML page, will display three sets of information on the screen:
+This HVML program generates an HTML page and updates the HTML page based on user interaction.
+This HTML page will display three sets of information on the screen:

-1. The system status bar displayed at the top of the page is used to display the current time, WiFi signal strength, battery power information, etc. This information will be updated dynamically.
+1. Display the system status bar at the top of the page to display the current time, WiFi signal strength, battery power information, etc. This information will be updated dynamically.
-1. Display the user list in the middle of the page, and each user item includes user name, avatar and other information.
+1. Display the user list in the middle of the page.
+And each user item includes user name, avatar and other information.
 The information comes from an array of dictionaries expressed in JSON.
 1. Display a search engine link at the bottom of the page.
 The specific search engine is determined according to the language region (locale) information where the system is located.

 ```hvml